bioperl/bioperl.github.io/howtos/Tiling.md

 `-------------------------------`
 `   [           ]   [       ]`

 So, this is the set of intervals we want to tile in the strict sense.
-We want to divide this ''minimum covering set'' into a set of disjoint (i.e., non-overlapping) intervals whose union also equals the minimum covering set.
+We want to divide this _minimum covering set_ into a set of disjoint (i.e., non-overlapping) intervals whose union also equals the minimum covering set.
 You can see there are uncountably infinitely many ways to do this.

 Reduce the complexity of the problem now by considering an "interval" `[$a0, $a1]` with `$a0 <= $a1` both positive integers, to be the set of positive integers {`$a0`, `$a0 + 1`, ..., `$a1`}.
-The tiling of the minimum covering set in this context that is constructed by the algorithm, which I'm calling the ''disjoint decomposition'', is unique and based directly on the endpoints of the original input intervals.
+The tiling of the minimum covering set in this context that is constructed by the algorithm, which I'm calling the _disjoint decomposition_, is unique and based directly on the endpoints of the original input intervals.
 Here is a graphical construction of a disjoint decomposition:

 `          111111111122222222223`
 `0123456789012345678901234567890`